 Following a Housing Summit in 2017, the BOS directed staff to implement the following actions: develop a public land inventory to identify potential land for development of affordable housing; amend zoning ordinances to incentivize affordable housing development; and develop a formal revolving loan program for the Loudoun County Housing Trust Fund as a resource for housing developers seeking to develop affordable housing.
-These efforts continued in 2022.
 A public land inventory was created as part the UHNSP.